Edwards-R/understanding_docs/Next thing/notes.md

 ||Bombus cryptarum: iso.
 Murray et al: 2008||Bombus cryptarum: iso.
 Murray et al: 2008|
 ||Bombus magnus: iso.
 Murray et al: 2008||Bombus magnus: iso.
 Murray et al: 2008|
 ||Bombus lucorum agg: iso.
 Murray et al: 2008||Bombus lucorum agg: iso.
 Murray et al: 2008|
+---
+---

+## Compound Understandings
+Occasionally it is necessary to create an item which represents multiple Understandings.
+There are two defined methods for doing this: hybrids and complexes.
+Each follow similar rulings to Understandings, with the goal of ensuring that compounds of Understandings are well documented.
+Do not every try to 'update' the contents of a compound Understanding if one of the component Understandings is updated.
+Instead, declare a new compound Understanding.

+### Complex
+A complex Understanding uses one of the component names, as well as the author and year of a published document that details the components of the compound.
+This work is intended to be purely a reference document, documenting only the compound Understanding and its components, so that other users of the data can use with confidence.
+Compound Understandings may be internal to a specific project, rather than being defined for the entire scope of the Understandings system.
+Such is particularly the case with complexes, which may be useful in a project where the participants lack the ability to reliably determine specific taxon confusions.

+A complex Understanding is written as

+> *Name cpx*: iso.
+Author: Year

+### Hybrid
+Hybrid Understandings are for when a specimen is decided to be a hybrid of two taxa.
+A hybrid Understanding is written as two Understandings, with 'x' in the middle.

+*Name1*: iso.
+Author1: Year1 x *Name2*: iso.
+Author2: Year2

+## Practical use of Understandings
+The following section covers a range of practical tips for using Understandings and running an Understandings system.

+- store the intended meaning
+- Resolve only when using the data, not on storing